 To delete the staged migration batch:

-On the migration dashboard, select the batch, and then choose Delete.
+In the new Exchange admin center, go to Migration > Batch.
+On the migration dashboard, select the batch, and then click Delete.

 Complete post migration tasks